Trout: River fishing

-While trout can be caught with a normal rod and reel, fly fishing is a distinctive method developed primarily for trout, and now extended to other species.
 Understanding how moving water shapes the stream channel makes it easier to find trout.
 In most streams, the current creates a riffle-run-pool pattern that repeats itself over and over.
-A deep pool may hold a big brown trout, but rainbows and smaller browns are likely found in runs.
+A deep pool may hold a big brown trout, but rainbow trout and smaller brown trout are likely found in runs.
 Riffles are where fishers will find small trout, called troutlet, during the day and larger trout crowding in during morning and evening feeding periods.